 Editor’s note: This profile is part of Something Ventured, an ongoing series by Crunchbase News examining diversity and access to capital in the venture-backed startup ecosystem.
 As part of this project, we’re following seven seed-stage entrepreneurs over the course of several months as they build their businesses.
-Read our previous profile of Sanchali Pal and her path to closing a $2.5 million seed round from Sequoia Capital for her startup, Joro, here.
+Read our profile sof Sanchali Pal and her path to closing a $2.5 million seed round from Sequoia Capital for her startup, Joro here, here, here and here.
 Access the full project here.

 For the first time since raising the seed round for her startup, Sanchali Pal finds herself back in an office with her small team by her side as they work to grow Oakland-based Joro, an app for consumers to track their carbon footprint.